 Unsure of what to do with completed support tickets or newly acquired contact information?
 Automate email replies with preset responses.

-Similar to the NLP technology harnessed for chatbots, a variety of consumer actions — such as submitting a survey response, joining an email list, or signing out of a support ticket — can trigger automated email sequences.
-Basically, you can say goodbye to manually welcoming customers to your email list.
+Similar to the NLP technology harnessed for chatbots, a variety of customer actions — such as submitting a survey response, joining an email list, or signing out of a support ticket — will trigger automated email sequences.
+So you can say goodbye to manually welcoming customers to your email list and free up your team’s time for more important tasks.

 8. Assigning requests to team members

 Intelligent text analysis tools, like NLP, automatically sort through and tag customer feature requests and support tickets according to topic and urgency.
-These requests can then automatically go to the party best equipped to deal with them.
-This process can also quickly identify and flag high-priority support issues, such as server outages.
+These requests then automatically go to the party best equipped to deal with them.
+This process also quickly identifies and flags high-priority support issues such as server outages.

 9. Fielding FAQs